Saved! 100 years of Search and Rescue

 Learn about Royal Navy Air Service pilot, Richard Bell-Davies, who in 1915 performed the first recognised rescue of a person using an aircraft, a brave act that earned him a Victoria Cross, and how the concept of search and rescue was born.
 Held in pride of place at the museum is the actual Victoria Cross he won, which you are welcome to come and see.

-Families and our younger rescuers can meet ‘Ellie Copter’ and board our soft play version of a Search and Rescue Sea King.
+Families and our younger rescuers can meet ‘Ellie Copter’ and board our mini soft play version of a Search and Rescue Sea King.
 Children can explore the exhibition through play while parents read and absorb other interpretation adjacent to the play area.

 Support us